Global Calls To Probe violent Death Of Honduras Nurse, 5 Others - UrduPoint

 Global Calls To Probe 'violent Death' Of Honduras Nurse, 5 Others

-The hospital she was brought to said she was dead on arrival, and prosecutors said an autopsy showed Martinez had died from hanging.
+But her mother, Norma Rodriguez, told AFP that she is "one hundred percent sure that my daughter was killed."
+"She was murdered in the cells of the National Police, where she should have been protected," she said, as some 200 family members, friends and supporters of Martinez marched through downtown La Esperanza calling for justice.

-But the Anticorruption Coalition of civic groups has urged the authorities to bring to justice "those responsible for the violent death of the young nurse" so that the crime, like "90 percent of murders of women" in Honduras, does not go unpunished.
+The Anticorruption Coalition of civic groups has urged authorities to bring to justice those responsible for her death so that the crime, like "90 percent of murders of women" in Honduras, does not go unpunished.

-And Amnesty International has called for a "prompt, exhaustive, independent and impartial investigation into Keyla's death" and urged authorities to end "the excessive use of force against those mourning this human loss and demanding justice" in recent protests.
+Amnesty International on Tuesday called for a "prompt, exhaustive, independent and impartial investigation into Keyla's death" and urged authorities to end "the excessive use of force against those mourning this human loss and demanding justice" in recent protests.

 The US embassy in Honduras tweeted it had spoken to Honduras' Interior Minister about the Hernandez case, and called for "prompt and exhaustive investigations in all these cases."Honduras police said the officers on duty on the night of Martinez's death were placed under investigation.